edemaine/coffeescript-for-python/README.md

-# CoffeeScript for Python programmers
+# CoffeeScript for Python Programmers

 [CoffeeScript](http://coffeescript.org) is a programming language whose syntax is clearly designed to match much of [Python](http://www.python.org)